george-richardson/terraform-aws-stateless-secrets/README.md

 The below sections describe the permissions a principal will need to perform various actions related to this module.
-Consider using explicit deny rules in IAM, SCP, or resource based policies to _prevent_ principals from accidentally being granted more access than they require.
+Consider using explicit deny rules in IAM, SCP, or resource based policies to _prevent_ principals from accidentally being granted more access than they require, e.g. with the `key_policy` variable.

 ### Terraform plan

-To run a Terraform `plan` using this module (or Terraform apply that does not need to update secret values), the following permissions are needed:
+To run a Terraform `plan` using this module (or `apply` that does not need to update secret values), the following permissions are needed:

+On the deployed KMS key:
+* `kms:DescribeKey`
+* `kms:ListAliases`

+On the deployed Secrets Manager secrets:
+* `secretsmanager:DescribeSecret`
+* `secretsmanager:GetResourcePolicy`

 ### Terraform apply

-To run a Terraform `apply` using this module which will set new secret values, the following permissions are needed:
+To run a Terraform `apply` using this module, the following permissions are needed in addition to those needed for `plan`:

+To create the KMS key/alias:
+* `kms:CreateKey`
+* `kms:CreateAlias`

+On the deployed KMS key:
+* `kms:Decrypt`

+To create Secrets Manager secrets and set their values:
+* `secretsmanager:CreateSecret`
+* `secretsmanager:PutSecretValue`

+(Note that the above does not include permissions needed to destroy resources)

 ### Pre-encryption

 To pre-encrypt a secret using this module, the following permissions are needed:

+On the deployed KMS key:
+* `kms:Encrypt`
+* `kms:GenerateDataKey`

 Note you can choose to allow principals to pre-encrypt secrets without granting them the `apply` permissions.
 This could be useful if you have automated `terraform apply`, effectively allowing engineers to set values via automation without